Knowledge-Aware Federated Active Learning with Non-IID Data: Supplementary

-\section{Limitations and Future Work}
+\subsection{Limitations and Future Work}

 Our federated active learning paradigm KAFAL includes KSAS, a novel active sampling method to sample informative data using intensified discrepancies between the server and clients based on the specialized knowledge of each client, and KCFU, a federated update method to deal with data heterogeneity by compensating weak classes with the help from the global model.
 Although the experimental results demonstrate that KAFAL can perform well on the federated active learning task, we also want to highlight the potential drawbacks of this method.
 In KSAS, the specialized knowledge is extracted based on the class distributions of labelled local data.
 We may explore other ways to find a more comprehensive solution to represent the specialized knowledge, either, possibly not only considering the class distributions but also taking the training dynamics into account.
 In KCFU, the compensation is achieved through sampling the unlabelled data and then weighting them using the class distributions.
 Unfortunately, the data from weak classes may not be enough even though we include the unlabelled data.
 We may utilize the data generation techniques to generate more weak-class data for better knowledge compensation in the future.
+In addition to the potential drawbacks mentioned, another area for future work is to extend KAFAL to handle the case of long-tailed distribution in the federated active learning setting.
+In a long-tailed scenario, the local data can distribute globally long-tailed with some classes being rare for all clients.
+To consider active learning in such a scenario, additional resampling techniques and an improved version of knowledge-specialized KL-Divergence that takes the long-tailed distribution into account need to be included.